GrupoDiana/BRT-Documentation/docs/osc/index.md

 ### OSC Control Commands

+- [`/control/actionResult`](control.md#controlbufferframes): Retrieve the result of the action performed in another application after receiving an OSC command.
 - [`/control/bufferFrames`](control.md#controlbufferframes): Query the number of buffered audio frames.
 - [`/control/connect`](control.md#controlconnect): Establish a connection with an IP and port.
 - [`/control/disconnect`](control.md#controldisconnect): Terminate the connection and unsubscribe from updates.